 While pinpointing the best marketing channel for your needs is important, remember that the recommended route of action is to take a multichannel marketing approach.
 This allows you to use a variety of channels and strategies to work together towards one ultimate goal.

-Make sure that your multichannel marketing efforts support each other.
+Make sure that your multichannel marketing efforts support each other, especially when leveraging both online and offline communications.
 For instance, in a direct mail event invitation, you might include a QR code to your online registration page and your social media accounts.
 Increasing as many touch points as possible will strengthen the bond between donors and your mission, creating a foundation for long-term support.

 8. Create A Calendar Within Your Nonprofit Marketing Plan.